AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Fri Sep 20 2024
+Last update on Sat Sep 21 2024

-**103 day before 2025 ⏱** days before new years
+**102 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with passion
+🤖 This README.md is updated with fun